cfiebach/Python_For_Psychologists_25-26/_sources/experiments/experiments.md

 Note that:
 - Your script should run without crashing and generate an output file.
-- Bonus: it should have a dialogue box where partcipants can input e.g., id (initials of your first and last name), age, handedness which will be written to the output file
+- Remember: It should have a dialogue box where partcipants can input e.g., id (initials of your first and last name), age, handedness which will be written to the output file
-- Bonus 2: the output file should automatically be named after the participant id.

 Save the experiment script as a .py file that contains your name in its filename.